itskass/go-css/README.md

 ```

 Most of the CSS properties are currently not implemented, but you can always write your own handler by writing a ``StyleHandler`` function and adding it to the ``StylesTable`` map.

+---
+ # Forked

+ This was forked from napsy because I needed to some extra functionality like the ability to return all tokens amoung others.